AllenInstitute/ZeroMQ-XOP/Readme.rst

 To get set up, we must clone our repository, set up our submodules, and 'position' the XOP toolkit.

-Below, we will refer to the following:
+We will use the following variable names for clarity below:

-- $xop-toolkit-dir is the path to the XOP Toolkit's source directory (e.g. subdirectory IgorXOPs8 for XOP Toolkit 8); and
+- ``$xop-toolkit-dir`` is the path to the XOP Toolkit's source directory (e.g. subdirectory IgorXOPs8 for XOP Toolkit 8); and
-- $zmq-xop-dir is the path to our ZeroMQ-XOP code;
+- ``$zmq-xop-dir`` is the path to our ZeroMQ-XOP code;

 Repository Setup